Kiaazad/PrincessTrainer-Jasmine/to do.md

 - The front part of the town that travelers reside in

+- Barracks and jail combo attached to the palace

+- Jasmine's quarter that leads to her sleeping chamber, kitchen/servant's resident and the yard with the fountain

+- Sultan's quarter that leads to threasory, sultan's harem, and barracks.

 ## Icons:
 - The icons inside the lamp for the different places in it, they look like a spotlight shining from above illuminating the locations in the dark abyss of the lamp.